NativeScript/nativescript-app-sync/README.md

 ```

 <details>
-  <summary>Click here to learn more about `--targetBinaryVersion`</summary>
+  <summary>Click here to learn more about the --targetBinaryVersion param</summary>
-This specifies the store/binary version of the application you are releasing the update for, so that only users running that version will receive the update, while users running an older and/or newer version of the app binary will not.
+The `targetBinaryVersion` specifies the store/binary version of the application you are releasing the update for, so that only users running that version will receive the update, while users running an older and/or newer version of the app binary will not.
 This is useful for the following reasons:

 1. If a user is running an older binary version, it's possible that there are breaking changes in the CodePush update that wouldn't be compatible with what they're running.